top of page

 • Increased thrush following coil insertion or other interventions will be recognised as clinically relevant, rather than dismissed.

 • Women will be directed to vulval clinics—the only services where clinicians receive systematic training in vulvodynia—reducing diagnostic delay and inappropriate treatment.
-Swabs cannot detect nerve damage, and many patients are currently discharged after referral to a gynocologists who have a knowledge gap when it comes to the vulva despite ongoing symptoms and pathology.
+Swabs cannot detect nerve damage, and many patients are currently discharged after referral to a gynaecologist who have a knowledge gap when it comes to the vulva despite ongoing symptoms and pathology.
 Early diagnosis and interventions maximise chances of nerves healing and in some instances, full recovery can be made - as long as there’s no further insult to the nerves by further thrush outbreaks.

 • NHS costs will be significantly reduced.
 Vulvodynia patients often require lifelong regular GP visits, psychological services, pelvic physiotherapy, vulval clinics, pain management, long-term neuropathic medication, and in severe cases, invasive interventions such as spinal cord stimulators (£20,000+ per patient just for fitting with 1 in 3 needing further surgical interventions due to complications I.e lead migration).
 A clear preventive warning on a high-traffic NHS page could avert a substantial proportion of these cases.

-You should also advise against drinking alcohol whilst taking anti-thrush medication as it increases the chances the treatment will fail and therefore a severe, nerve-damaging infection resulting in vulvodynia:
+You should also advise against drinking alcohol whilst taking anti-thrush medication as it increases the chances the treatment will fail and therefore a severe, nerve-damaging infection resulting in vulvodynia.

 I urge you to act on this evidence so that fewer women are harmed, and fewer NHS resources are consumed by a condition that could, in many cases, be prevented.